Using humanitarian evaluations

 This study, produced by Valid International and ALNAP, is the result of a two-year consultation and peer-to-peer exchange with ALNAP Members, and an extensive literature review.
 It presents a simple framework on strengthening humanitarian evaluation capacities, which we hope will allow individuals, teams and organisations to structure a debate around all the elements that we discussed as having an impact on humanitarian agencies’ ability to commission, conduct, and utilise evaluations in a more effective way.

-Click here for a complete annotated bibliography of Using Evaluation of a Change: Practical insights from humanitarian practitioners.
+Click here for a complete bibliography of Using Evaluation of a Change: Practical insights from humanitarian practitioners.

 Download our 4-page Discussion Starter for a quick overview of this ALNAP Study.

-A brief history of ALNAP's work on the utilisation of evaluations
+Some background on ALNAP's work on the utilisation of evaluations

 For over seven years ALNAP has been involved in research to find out how the humanitarian system can benefit from evaluations and how barriers to utilising evaluation findings can be overcome.